pattonsgirl/Spring2021-CEG2350/Labs/Lab10/README.md

 ## Part 2: SSH (4 pts)

+TODO: make new user, add key for that user

 In a previous lab, you made a key pair on your AWS system and used it to create a passwordless authentication with GitHub.
 You have also created an ssh alias so that you can use a shortcut command instead of typing out your ssh connection everytime.
 Now you are going to create an ssh key on your local system, and use this new key to get into your AWS system.

 1. On your local machine, identify what method you have been using to ssh in to your AWS system.
 This is your client.
 Consistentcy will be important here, especially for Windows users.
 Are you using Moba + Cygutils?
 WSL2?
 For Mac / Linux users, have you been using a local terminal?